Trauma-Informed Meditation and Mindfulness

 Mindfulness refers to the intentional practice of being present with one’s moment-to-moment experience with openness, curiosity, compassion, and non-judgment.
 It is both a quality of awareness and presence, and a skill which can be cultivated through regular intentional practice over time.
 Like meditation, mindfulness is ultimately a way of being – an ongoing way of relating to the self, others and the world.

-Ann draws upon a wide range of trainings, professional and lived experience in her meditation and mindfulness-based work, including:
+I draw upon a wide range of trainings, professional and lived experience in my meditation and mindfulness-based work, including:

-Her approach is deeply informed by compassion, the mind-body connection, trauma, nervous system regulation, and the healing potential of embodied presence.
-Ann offers practices that are adaptive, responsive to people’s needs, and are grounded in scientific understanding and contemplative wisdom.
+My approach is deeply informed by compassion, the mind-body connection, trauma, nervous system regulation, and the healing potential of embodied presence.
+I offer practices that are adaptive, responsive to people’s needs, and are grounded in scientific understanding and contemplative wisdom.

 What Are the Benefits?